echawk/kiss-xorg/README.md

 ## What's that extra file? (esources)

-Packages in this repo have an additional file, not directly specified by kiss, that being the `esources` file.
-This file is meant to side step the use of VERSION markers in `sources` which is a somewhat contentious topic.
+Since VERSION markers have officially been removed in upstream kiss (as of this PR: https://codeberg.org/kiss-community/kiss/pulls/121 ), `esources` is a way to continue using the previously valid version markers.

 This does require having access to an additional command, namely `kiss-echecksum` which is available from my personal repo [here](https://raw.githubusercontent.com/ehawkvu/kiss-personal/master/bin/kiss-echecksum).

-If there is interest, I would not mind trying to upstream this utility to the `contrib/` folder for kiss.
+If there is sufficient interest, and no purity spiraling from upstream, I would not mind trying to contribute this utility to the `contrib/` folder for kiss.

 Bumping versions then has this workflow: